ONSdigital/gptables/docs/api/gptable.md

 See this in practice in the Tutorial(../getting_started/usage.md#example-usage).

 #### NOTE
-Deprecated in v1.1.0: Ability to reference notes within `GPTable.table.columns` will be removed in v2 of gptables.
-Please use `GPTable.table_notes` to ensure references are correctly placed and ordered.
+Removed in v2.0.0: The ability to reference notes within `GPTable.table.columns` has been removed.
+Notes should now be added using the `GPTable.table_notes` to ensure references are correctly placed and ordered.

 ## Links